C++ set find

 Parameter

-val : specifies the value to be searched in the set container.
+val : indicates the specific value to search for within the set container.

 Return value